Urwa ibn al-Zubayr: Transmission of historical material

 Urwa serves as a source for two types of materials on the early Islamic period: hadith and letters.
 His situation in an important early Islamic family enabled him to obtain first hand information on the period.
-He would gather accounts from his father, mother, as well as his aunt, but has also reported from other authorities such as Abd Allah ibn Abbas, Abu Hurayra, Abd Allah ibn Amr ibn al-As, Usama ibn Zayd, and Abu Dharr al-Ghifari.
+He would gather accounts from his father, mother, as well as his aunt, but also reported from other authorities such as Abd Allah ibn Abbas, Abu Hurayra, Abd Allah ibn Amr ibn al-As, Usama ibn Zayd, and Abu Dharr al-Ghifari.